Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 Cross-party caucuses and parliamentary oversight bodies can play a role in the prevention of online and physical violence.
 This programmatic option looks into ways in which they may do so.
 The following definitions are used:

-Independent oversight bodies, parliamentary watchdogs, regulatory bodies, ‘officers of parliament ‘, parliament’s extended hand and similar are some of the names for independent offices or agencies reporting to dedicated parliamentary committees.
+Independent oversight bodies, parliamentary watchdogs, regulatory bodies, ‘officers of parliament’, parliament’s extended hand and similar terms are some of the names for independent offices or agencies reporting to dedicated parliamentary committees.
 They are independent from government but also parliament.
 Parliaments review their reports, which can serve them to perform their oversight function and call government to account on the findings.
-In the recent years we have seen an expansion in the establishment of independent bodies, in part due to social changes and the need for additional oversight.
-For example, countries are designating Commissioners for information and data protection, Commissioners for equality, Commissioners for future generations, Commissioner for environment, Anti-corruption agencies beyond Electoral commissions to name a few.
+In recent years, we have seen an expansion in the establishment of independent bodies, in part due to social changes and the need for additional oversight.
+For example, countries are designating commissioners for information and data protection, commissioners for equality, commissioners for future generations, commissioner for environment and anti-corruption agencies beyond electoral commissions, to name a few.

-Cross-party caucuses comprise MPs from all or almost all (but having both position and opposition MPs is a must) parliamentary political parties.
-Cross-party groups provide an important forum for MPs from different parties to share information, discuss policy issues, channel common concerns, and engage with relevant organizations[1].
-Members of a Parliamentary Caucus engage in multi-partisan advocacy within parliament, urging MPs to prioritize legislation and budgets, often with a focus on the most vulnerable communities and households.
-Many parliaments already have caucuses for issues such as gender, climate and health but also SDGs, GOPAC, open parliament and similar.
+Cross-party caucuses comprise MPs from all or almost all parliamentary political parties (but having both position and opposition MPs is a must).
+Cross-party groups provide an important forum for MPs from different parties to share information, discuss policy issues, channel common concerns and engage with relevant organizations.[1]
+Members of a parliamentary caucus engage in multi-partisan advocacy within parliament, urging MPs to prioritize legislation and budgets, often with a focus on the most vulnerable communities and households.
+Many parliaments already have caucuses for issues such as gender, climate and health but also SDGs, GOPAC, open parliament and similar concerns.
 They meet with relevant government entities, civil society and citizens.
 Based on their work and learning in the caucus, MPs may return to their committees and provide more informed proposals.
-Finally, cross party causes are, due to their informal nature, likely to be efficient prevention and peacebuilding mechanisms.
+Finally, due to their informal nature, cross-party caucuses are likely to be efficient prevention and peacebuilding mechanisms.

 The role of parliament is to put forward legislative frameworks to prevent (online) electoral and political violence, which may be supported through its independent oversight bodies as well as through cross-party caucuses.
-Parliamentary committees’ work is particularly important for this process as they review reports submitted by the independent oversight bodies and propose further action.
-Public engagement may be institutionalized with cross-party caucuses, audit institutions, ombudsperson, anti-corruption agency, commissioner for information, commissioner for equality through parliamentary committees and similar.
+Parliamentary committees’ work is particularly important for this process because they review reports submitted by the independent oversight bodies and propose further action.
+Public engagement may be institutionalized with the cross-party caucuses, audit institutions, ombudsperson, anti-corruption agency, commissioner for information and commissioner for equality through parliamentary committees and similar bodies.

 The following steps are to be considered as part of this activity:

-2. Support Parliamentarians in establishing/ providing support to existing cross-party caucuses (Women Parliamentary Networks, SDGs caucus, anti-corruption caucus (such as GOPAC), Youth Caucus etc.)
+2. Support parliamentarians in establishing/providing support to existing cross-party caucuses (women’s parliamentary networks, SDG caucus, anti-corruption caucus (such as GOPAC, youth caucus, etc.)).

-3. Build a platform for dialogue related to improving transparency and accountability in online political campaigning may be a way to not only protect citizens’ rights but also prevent any fraudulent activities and misuse of data for electoral campaigning.
-Connecting the Parliament, Commissioner for Information and the Electoral Commission to organize dialogues and potential follow up activities related to personal data protection and online campaigning may be relevant.
+3. Building a platform for dialogue related to improving transparency and accountability in online political campaigning may be a way to not only protect citizens’ rights but also prevent any fraudulent activities and misuse of data for electoral campaigning.
+Connecting the parliament, commissioner for information and the electoral commission to organize dialogues and potential follow-up activities related to personal data protection and online campaigning may be relevant.

-4. Organize joint activities (conferences, trainings) for MPs/committees and Independent oversight bodies (especially if they are just established).
+4. Organize joint activities (conferences, trainings) for MPs/committees and independent oversight bodies (especially if they are recently established).

-6. Support to MPs to enhance their oversight and work with independent oversight bodies.
+6. Support MPs to enhance their oversight and work with independent oversight bodies.

 7. Support outreach efforts to foster citizen understanding of the role and potential of independent oversight bodies and cross-party caucuses.

-8. Establish relations and exchange with political parties through cross-party caucuses and/or with civil society organizations.
+8. Establish relations and exchange with political parties through cross-party caucuses and/or with civil society organizations (CSOs).

 [1] https://www.parliamentaryindicators.org/indicators/effective/parliamentary-organization/cross-party-groups